FOR INDUSTRY - Industrial Affiliates Programs

 - What indirect costs are applied to Affiliates funds?

 - Affiliates funds are subject to the same infrastructure charge that applies to gifts to the University, which is currently 8%.

-- Do all Stanford Affiliates Programs provide agreements for us to sign?
+- Do all Stanford Affiliates Programs provide agreements to sign?

 - No. No agreement is required by the University.
-Some Programs provide program information on their websites and send only an invoice to members.
+Many Programs provide program information on their websites and send only an invoice to members.
 However, some Affiliate programs do provide agreements for signature.